TCMap (Traffic Count Map)

 Before the creation of the interactive traffic count map, data from 2000 to 2010 was made available on county and municipality PDFs.
 This same information is now available in the interactive map.
 Contact the

 DOT Traffic Data Unit if you need a PDF that was available on the former WisDOT website.

-WisDOT collects continuous count data from 316 permanent data collection locations primarily located on the State Trunk Highway System.
+continuous count data from 318 permanent data collection locations primarily located on the State Trunk Highway System.
 Data at continuous count sites are scheduled to be collected in hourly intervals each day of the year.

-Traffic forecasting is an important component of the Wisconsin Department of Transportation's (WisDOT's) planning, design and operations.
+Traffic forecasting is an important component of WisDOT planning, design and operations.
 It transforms a wide array of traffic, demographic and economic data into information essential to engineers, intercity and urban planners, project programmers and policy makers.